Silicoman/Silicoman/README.md

-Hi, i'm DevOps Engineer, industralization commado, Automation prescriber.
+Hi, i'm DevOps Engineer, industralization commando, Automation prescriber.
 Give punchlines like “Welcome to the new World“ to project manager.